 - Are there other victims

-Our nursing home abuse attorneys proudly serve clients in Kentucky, Indiana and Ohio and look forward to discussing your needs and answering your questions.
-Pick up the phone today and speak with one of our nursing home abuse attorneys at 800-800-8888.
-We are ready to help you 24/7.
+Our nursing home abuse attorneys proudly serve clients in Kentucky, Indiana, and Ohio and look forward to discussing your needs and answering your questions.